 In addition to my nursing and midwifery credentials, I have an MBA from Queens University and am a graduate of the Rotman School of Management Advanced Health Leadership Program.

-In my most recent tenure as Chief Executive Officer of the Mississauga Halton Community Care Access Centre (CCAC) and Vice Chair of the Ontario Association of Community Care Access Centres (OACCAC) Board of Directors, I collaborated with multiple partners to help drive our system’s transformation to integrated, patient-centred care.
+In my previous tenure as Chief Executive Officer of the Mississauga Halton Community Care Access Centre (CCAC) and Vice Chair of the Ontario Association of Community Care Access Centres (OACCAC) Board of Directors, I collaborated with multiple partners to help drive our system’s transformation to integrated, patient-centred care.

 I was inspired by the initiatives our interconnected teams implemented to improve our patients’ experience and outcomes.
 These initiatives ranged from a primary care advisor model that achieved a 76 per cent engagement rate with primary care providers across the region to our seamless transitions hospital partnership that reduced the number of patients returning to hospital within 30-days after discharge by 52 per cent.

 Delivering home and community care every day gave us a front-line advantage.
 It showed us what works and what is vital to our health care system.
 These experiences opened my eyes to our system’s potential.

 View the video below for an overview of some of my proudest accomplishments as CEO of the Mississauga Halton CCAC.